mutaremalcolm/data_structures_and_algorithms_javascript/README.md

 ## Simplify Big O

 We focus on how the runtime grows towards infinty.
 We drop the constants and coefficients.
-In Big O notation, you only kepp the term that grows the fastest as the input size increases.
+In Big O notation, you only keep the term that grows the fastest as the input size increases.
 This term is known as the dominant term.

 When we have more complex big O expressions, we drop the less significant terms.
 Because as N grows towards infinity, the less significant terms become insignificant.